The IPO roadshow: A step-by-step guide to navigating yours with confidence

 Consider a scenario where a company poised for a 2020 NASDAQ IPO was buzzing with potential and launched its IPO during a particularly volatile period for many industries.
 Initially, the company utilized a governance platform that lacked the full support of its executives.
 It was only after the IPO that the company adopted a new solution.
 Diligent Boards, part of the Diligent One Platform, then gained widespread endorsement from both board members and executives.

 This strategic adoption post-IPO allowed the legal team to "reset" the communication dynamics between the board and leadership team.
-The new platform reengaged board members through storing the data in a safe and central location.
+The new platform reengaged board members by storing the data in a safe and central location.
 This transformation brought the board into full alignment under a unified system, turning potential disorder into clear, strategic operations.

 This example underscores the importance of securing buy-in for your governance solutions.
 Ensuring that all leaders are on board with the chosen platform could significantly smooth the IPO journey.
 It could make the process more efficient and secure.
 However, no matter where you are on your IPO timeline, integrating an intuitive solution with a high adoption rate can make a substantial difference.